berkeman/glansigt/_posts/2019-06-05-performance.markdown

-#### Storage:  Random Access Versus Streaming
+### Storage:  Random Access Versus Streaming

 First, we note that the disk accessing pattern matters.
 There is a significant average access time associated with accessing a random data block on a standard rotating hard drive.
 This is because we have to wait for both the disks to rotate and the heads to move to the position where the data we need is stored.
+Once the data is in position, streaming it from disk to memory is fast.

 Hard disk access time is in the range of **10 milliseconds**.
 This implies that we can access about 100 random data chunks per second and drive.
 Clearly, this is not much.

-Access times are significantly improved using solid state storage technology.
-Prices will go down in the future, but today this technology is significantly more expensive.
+Access times are significantly improved using solid state storage technology, but at a significantly higher cost.

 #### Access Times Matters

+One way to store the data to be analysed is to use a traditional relational database.
+Such databases are designed for random access.
-Traditional standard databases are designed for random access.
-The database does not have a clue about what you are going to do next.
-A lot of effort has been put in to predict, cache, partition, and by other means minimize the average access time per database record.
+The database does not have a clue about what your next operation will be.
+Therefore, a lot of effort has been put in to predict, cache, partition, and by other means minimize the average access time per database record.

 If we just access a small random set of our data once in a while, 10 milliseconds might not matter and databases are fine.
 But if we are